Great Cumbrae: History

 The University Marine Biological Station Millport (UMBSM) was run by the Universities of Glasgow and London.
-Founded in 1885 by Sir John Murray and David Robertson, attracted UK and foreign students throughout the academic year.
+Founded in 1885 by Sir John Murray and David Robertson and originally called Millport Marine Biological Station, its buildings near Keppel Pier were opened in 1897.
+It attracted UK and foreign students throughout the academic year.
 In May 2003, in the presence of Princess Anne, the station took delivery of the Macduff-built, 22 m marine Research Vessel Aora.
 UMBSM also functioned as a Met Office Weather Station and Admiralty Tide Monitor.
 The station closed in October 2013 and the site, just outside town, has been refurbished and run by the Field Studies Council since 2014.

 The island was home to the National Watersports Centre which closed in 2020.

+The island also has its own Coastguard Rescue Team whose station is on the South East of the island, adjacent to the FSC Millport and which forms part of His Majesty's Coastguard, one of around 350 such teams based around the coast of the UK.

 Residents

 The usual island population of 1,376 as recorded by the 2011 census was a slight fall from the 2001 figure of 1,434.
+By 2022 the population had fallen a little further to 1,293.
 The population increases substantially during the summer tourist season.

 The island has an active and engaged community with a wide range of interest groups represented in the many clubs and associations on the island.
 The Guardian reported that Cumbrae was number 8 in British online property searches in 2021, attributing this to the effect of the COVID-19 lockdown then in force.

 It is estimated that the 2018 economic output of the island was £10.2 million, of which 30% came from the health sector.
 Total employment was estimated at 400, of which a third worked in the health sector and a quarter in tourism-related sectors.

 Governance

+The local authority responsible for both the Cumbrae islands is North Ayrshire Council.

-The community is represented by The Cumbrae Community Council.
-Council members are elected by the residents, and all groups and individuals on the island are invited to its monthly meetings.
-The community council provides a connection with North Ayrshire council, and its members are formal members of Locality Planning Partnerships.
+The local community is represented by The Cumbrae Community Council.
+Community Council members are elected by the residents, and all groups and individuals on the island are invited to its monthly meetings.
+The community council's members are formal members of Locality Planning Partnerships.